 Piston engines in aircraft can be found in configurations of two cylinders inline up to eight cylinder opposed and nine cylinder radials and also in diesel and with fuel injection (diesel or avgas) or carburetted (avgas only) fuel systems.
 Engine cooling is usually by air or a mix of water and glycol which means that hoses and a radiator are applied to dump the excess heat in the atmosphere.

 Aircraft piston engines can be divided in two types depending on the type of fuel they use: diesel or gasoline/petrol.
 Or put differently: is it a compression ignition or spark ignited engine?
 Both types can be found in the same basic form or shape: radial, horizontally opposed (boxer), inline (sometimes inverted, Wilksch or Gipsy Major) and the V setting (inverted V too: Deltahawk engines).

 This aero piston engine is a horizontally opposed, reciprocating, with internal combustion, operates on the four stroke principle, uses aviation gasoline (and with a STC from the manufacturer on Mogas too) and it drives a constant speed or fixed pitch propeller to convert engine horse power into useful thrust.

 The basis of these engines lies in a fundamental law of physics which states that a gas expands if it is heated.
 If an amount of gas is held in a constant volume container and that gas is heated then the result will be an increase in pressure in that container.
 And in the case of an engine, that container is the cylinder/ piston combination.

 There is a formula which explains it a bit: p × V = n × R × T. Where p = absolute pressure, V = volume, n = the amount of gas in moles, R = a gas constant (8.314472 J K−1 mol−1) and T = absolute temperature in Kelvin.

 Naturally, this is mathematically valid for a perfect gas, but in real life there will be heat losses and losses due to molecular interaction.
-It is clear from the formula that if the temperature is increased (by combustion) the pressure must rise if the volume is to remain constant.
+Regardless, it is clear from the formula that if the temperature is increased (by combustion) the pressure must rise if the volume is to remain constant.